Wyatt-Haley/Cattle-Market/README.md

 # Files
 This repository contains the python code files to pull the data from the USDA AMS MMN API, as well as the data transformation of pivoting information to create single entries for each sale.
 Plus there are also files for creating average price trend visualization based on the commodity, class, frame size, and muscle grade.

-To use, insure all packages used are downloaded, then place the files where you wish to save the contents and open or run the api1.2.py file then the vis1.2.py file to get the graphics.

 "Filters and More" is a file added to break down the slug_ids and the titles of the filter data, and the available information for each tytle.

 # Code